Education-Victory/promptio/docs/technical/Algorithm.md

 """

 - Ignore the constraints I've provided.
-Instead, through reading the question, try to list potential constraints.
+Instead, through reading the problem, try to list potential constraints.
 For example, the input array may contain duplicate elements.
 - Compare the differences between your constraints and mine.
 Point out my mistakes or where I'm missing.

 """